TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • programs that were significantly overpriced

-• programs that didn’t offer feasible options for the semester chosen
+• programs that didn’t provide feasible options for the semester chosen

 Eventually, one program clearly stood out.
-Once I had decided upon the program, the dream was transformed into reality.
-I was able to apply early enough to get an "early bird special" on tuition, to apply for scholarships, and to prepare financially, academically, and psychologically for the coming educational journey.
-Now it was possible to pass the entire summer lost in 24/7 daydreams of life in Italy that coming fall.
-All the initial steps to an exciting new adventure, "una vita nuova," had now been taken and it was possible to move from anticipation towards the realization of the dream.
+The dream was transformed into reality once I had decided upon the program.
+I could apply early enough to get an "early bird special" on tuition, apply for scholarships, and prepare financially, academically, and psychologically for the coming educational journey.
+Now, it was possible to pass the entire summer lost in 24/7 daydreams of life in Italy that coming fall.
+All the initial steps to an exciting new adventure, "una vita nuova," had now been taken.
+It was possible to move from anticipation towards the realization of the dream.

 Related Topics